-The Group presents its financial statements in Pounds Sterling, the Group's functional currency.
+The Group presents its financial statements in Pounds Sterling, which is the functional currency of the Parent Company.
+The functional currency of Lady Alice Mines Pty Ltd is Australian Dollars.

 Governing law

 All references to legislation or regulation in this Prospectus are to the legislation of England & Wales unless the contrary is indicated.
 Any reference to any provision of any legislation or regulation in this Prospectus shall include any amendment, modification, supplement, re-enactment or extension thereof.